 - Increasing the ability of the animal to cope with challenges in a normal way.

-Environmental enrichment is important to maintain a dog’s physical and psychological well-being.
-Lack of enrichment can lead to a range of stress behaviors, including:
+Further, environmental enrichment is important to maintain a dog’s physical and psychological well-being.
+As lack of enrichment can lead to a range of stress behaviors, including:

 - Excessive licking or chewing of their feet, tails, or other body parts, resulting in self-injury.